Asian Art Outpost

 sho rin

-The Shaolin monks of China have been practicing the art of Kung Fu for thousands of years.
+The 少林 or Shaolin monks of China have been practicing the art of Kung Fu for thousands of years.
 While there are many schools of Kung Fu in China, Shaolin are one of the more religiously devout and disciplined.

 The title of Shaolin actually refers to a specific Buddhist monastery.
 It should be noted that the Shaolin were famous in China long before the Kung Fu TV show.
-Their fame in China is due to the monks' heroic and swift rescue an emperor during the Tang Dynasty.
-Most Chinese people are not keenly aware of the Kung Fu TV show, and have no idea who David Carradine is or anything about his character, Kwai Chang Caine.
+Their fame in China is due to the monks' heroic and swift rescue of an emperor during the Tang Dynasty.
+Most Chinese people are not keenly aware of the Kung Fu TV show and have no idea who David Carradine is or anything about his character, Kwai Chang Caine.

 The fame of the Shaolin has spread all over Asia, as even though this is a Chinese title, the same characters are used in Japanese with the same meaning.